-You may have heard the terms “lactic acid” and “lactate” with your personal trainer or massage therapist if you are talking about muscle soreness and exercise, and they are often used interchangeably as if they are the same things.
-However, the minor differences between them are important when discussing how they play a role in metabolism.
+You may have heard the terms “lactic acid” and “lactate” if someone is talking about muscle soreness and exercise, and they are often used synonymously as if they are the same things—but they’re not!

 “Once the body slows down, oxygen becomes available and lactate reverts back to pyruvate, allowing continued aerobic metabolism and energy for the body’s recovery from the strenuous event,” he wrote.